February 2026 (Henry Holt & Company)

 Poignant and profoundly humane, Mass Mothering is told through layered voices, written fragments, and recorded testimonies.
 It is a luminous story of the mutuality of grief, the aftershocks of violence in a globalized era, and the world-bending force of a mother’s love.

-"Mass Mothering is a deft and beautiful novel, a masterwork for post-empire American literature.
-Following a translator who discovers a posthumous and unfinished book based on the recorded testimonies of mothers grieving the disappearance of their boys, Sarah Bruni invites us to a journey akin to translating memory itself.
-In graceful and atmospheric prose, she has created an essential novel for our times, one in which the ability to separate truths is both an act of struggle and defiance.
+“A masterwork for post-empire American literature.
+In graceful and atmospheric prose, Bruni has written an essential novel for our times, one in which the ability to separate truths is both an act of struggle and defiance.
 A heart wrenching, tenacious, and radical accomplishment.”

 —Michael Zapata, author of The Lost Book of Adana Moreau